Living with a mental illness is not easy on anyone. Luckily, people suffering from mental health disorders don’t have to feel alone any longer.

 An emotional support animal letter is the most important document ESA owners can have.
 It grants them certain rights and freedoms.
 If you’re thinking of getting an emotional support animal in Quebec, Canada, this letter is a must for you.

-This ESA letter is issued by a qualified mental health professional who practices in the province of Quebec.
-It proves that you have a diagnosed mental health problem, the symptoms of which are mitigated by the presence of an ESA.
+This ESA letter is issued by a qualified mental health professional who can practice in your province.
+It proves that you have a diagnosed mental health condition and that your ESA is a part of your clinical treatment plan.
 In short, it states that your ESA is an assistance animal and not just a pet.

 Unfortunately, there are companies out there looking to take advantage of people seeking ESAs.
 You may see companies advertising an emotional support animal identification card or a bunch of ESA items like vests or certificates.
-Don’t be fooled — only emotional support letters issued by a qualified mental health professional in your province have any legal value!
+Don’t be fooled — only emotional support animal letters issued by a qualified mental health professional who can practice in your province have any legal value!

 Travel Laws: The Canadian Transportation Agency